isomerpages/mlaw-marketingshopfront/_dispute-resolution/2a-commercial-arbitration.md

 As part of SCMA’s commitment to meet the needs of its members and users, in 2021, SCMA will launch a new edition of its Rules after having conducted extensive consultation with its stakeholders.

-## INTERNATIONAL INSTITUTIONS WITH PRESENCE IN SINGAPORE
+## INTERNATIONAL INSTITUTIONS WITH A PRESENCE IN SINGAPORE

 - **American Arbitration Association - International Centre for Dispute Resolution (ICDR)**
 - **International Chamber of Commerce (ICC) International Court of Arbitration**